tauri-apps/awesome-tauri/.github/contributing.md

 # Contribution Guidelines

 Make sure your pull request follows the guidelines/checklists in this document.
-Please note that entries can be removed if they do not follow the guidelines.
 Thank you for your suggestion!

 - Use the following format: `[Title](link) - Description.`
 - Add entries to the bottom of the correct category.